If a car accident victim is unable to move past the trauma of a car accident, it can be a sign of post-traumatic stress disorder.

 Post-traumatic stress disorder can have adverse implications for a lifetime.
 It can affect the victim’s ability to perform at work, cope with life, and take care of loved ones.
 It is a serious disorder that can affect the victim’s relationship with family and friends.

 Post-traumatic stress disorder requires mental health intervention and treatment.
 If you or someone close to you has suffered injuries in a car accident and is showing signs of PTSD, it is important to make an appointment with a mental health professional.
 Proper treatment can help patients cope with cope with the condition and overcome its adverse effects.

 Post-Traumatic Stress Disorder and Car Accident Claims

-Pain and suffering is compensable in an auto accident negligence claim.
+Pain and suffering is compensated in an auto accident negligence claim.
 A victim can claim expenses related to care and treatment of post-traumatic stress disorder and other related damages.
-Get in touch with an experienced Chicago car accident lawyer from Willens Law Offices for legal assistance.
+Get in touch with an experienced Chicago car accident lawyer from Willens & Baez for legal assistance.
 Call us at (312) 957-4166 for a case evaluation.